Climate of Houston: Environmental issues

 Houston has had a troubled past with pollution of many types.
-This is due to the fact that Houston has been the home for the oil and gas industry since its inception in the early 1900s, when there was little environmental regulation.
+This is because Houston has been the home for the oil and gas industry since its inception in the early 1900s, when there was little environmental regulation.
 Harris County, where the bulk of the city has been historically located, is home to 15 Environmental Protection Agency Superfund sites, more than any other area in Texas.
-The list contains numerous companies, streets and waterways that have been considered hazardous to humans in various ways.
+The list contains numerous companies, streets, and waterways that have been considered hazardous to humans in various ways.

 Houston's environmental problems stem from a long history of pollution.
 Houston may be considered the air-conditioning capital of the world due to its hot and humid metropolitan.
-Since the 1930s, air-conditioning was built into all commercial buildings like theaters, malls, and corporations.
+Since the 1930s, air-conditioning has been built into all commercial buildings like theaters, malls, and corporations.
 Even the Astrodome was air-conditioned, making baseball players and fans comfortable for decades.
-This led to the possibility of an energy crisis, because of the popularity of air-conditioning in Houston, energy costs are generally higher than normal.
+This led to the possibility of an energy crisis; because of the popularity of air-conditioning in Houston, energy costs are generally higher than normal.